IBM/containerization-for-sap-s4hana/README.md

 </details>

 ## Introduction

 This project provides assets for building container images from existing SAP systems and deploying containers based on the created images in a Red Hat OpenShift cluster running on IBM Power® Systems.

-### Supported methods
+### Build and deployment options

-Three ways for build and deployment are supported:
+We provide three build and deployment options:

 - using Python scripts from the command line
 - using [Red Hat Ansible®](ansible/README.md#building-and-deploying-with-red-hat-ansible) scripts from the command line